kristenmccormack/kristenmccormack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an economist at the U.S. Treasury Office of Tax Analysis, with a disciplinary focus in environmental, public, and labor economics.
 I received my Ph.D. from Harvard University in 2023, where I was a <a href="https://heep.hks.harvard.edu/" target="_blank">Harvard Environmental Economics Program</a> Pre-Doctoral Fellow.
+My research examines how climate change and air pollution exacerbate inequality and the opportunities for policy to mitigate these impacts.

 Prior to graduate school, I worked as a research assistant at Resources for the Future.
 I graduated *summa cum laude* from Pomona College, with a B.A. in Economics.
 My research has been published in the *American Journal of Agricultural Economics*, *RAND Journal of Economics*, *Energy Policy*, *Environmental Law Reporter*, and the *Bulletin of the American Meteorological Society*.